slavadubrov/rag-evals-demo/docs/metrics/lost-in-the-middle.md

 # Lost-in-the-middle

-> Position-stratified eval — when the gold chunk is in the *middle* of context, models often miss it.
-The U-shaped degradation Liu et al. (TACL 2023) documented is real and persists in 2026 models.
+> Position-stratified eval.
+When the gold chunk sits in the *middle* of the context, models often miss it.
+The U-shaped degradation that Liu et al. (TACL 2023) first documented is real, and it persists in 2026 models.

 ## What it measures

 For a query whose gold chunk is known, build the context three different ways:

-- **first** — gold chunk at position 0, distractors after.
+- **first.** Gold chunk at position 0, distractors after.
-- **middle** — gold chunk in the middle of the distractors.
+- **middle.** Gold chunk in the middle of the distractors.
-- **last** — distractors first, gold chunk at the end.
+- **last.** Distractors first, gold chunk at the end.

 Generate an answer from each arrangement; score correctness per position.
 A model with no position bias should score equally across all three.
 In practice, middle is meaningfully worse.

 ## Why it matters

 This is one of the most common "good retrieval, bad answer" failure modes.
 Retrieval can put the gold chunk in your top-5, but if it lands at position 3 in a 5-chunk context the model sometimes misses it.
-The mitigation in production is **rerank then reorder**: place the highest-scored chunk first or last, not by retrieval rank.
+The standard mitigation in production is **rerank then reorder**: place the highest-scored chunk first or last in the prompt, not by retrieval rank.

 ## Implementation